Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Yeast & bread making.md

 - Sugar (a couple of bags)
 - Water (warm - will have to keep getting this from tap)
 - Beakers/cups for cultures
-- 500 ml plastic drinks bottles
+- Lots of 500 ml plastic drinks bottles (start collecting them ~2-3 weeks before)
-- Balloons
+- Lots of balloons (maybe 2 or 3 packets)
 - Trays to do experiment over to contain the mess
 - Possibly somewhere for kids to wash hands as it gets a bit messy